 Also, be sure that the heel fits correctly because you don’t want the heel of the shoe sliding around.
 If there is motion with the shoe rubbing on your heel, then you will likely get blisters from the irritating motion of the shoe.

 When To Buy Running Shoes

-The American Running Association say that between 300 and 500 miles of usage is time to buy a new par of shoes.
+The American Running Association says that between 300 and 500 miles of usage are the time to buy a new pair of shoes.
 This will depend on your weight, how hard do you land on your heels, and how often do you wear the same pair.
-My advice is to have 3 pairs of shoes that you can alternate among your trainings.
+My advice is to have 3 pairs of shoes that you can alternate among your pieces of training.
 This will make your shoes last longer.